Clone Drone in the Danger Zone: Development

-Twitch mode

-Using Twitch integrations, viewers can join and compete against the player, vote to spawn in enemies, or bet on which floor the player will die.
-Those who won the bet are able to summon more difficult enemies.

 Reception

 Beta versions of Clone Drone in the Danger Zone received favorable reviews.
 Critics praised its voxel style and simple gameplay, and often commented on the game's difficulty in the endless mode.

 Steam gave Clone Drone in the Danger Zone a 10/10.

 Kotaku reviewer Heather Alexandra said that "Each victory feels satisfying.
 Each failure feels brutal.", also commenting that "Clone Drone In The Danger Zone is the video game version of Skittles.
 Bright and refreshing junk food that serious hits the spot when you need it."

 Robert Purchese of Eurogamer praised the game's comedy and simple gameplay, saying "It's all very Monty Python and it's absolutely supposed to be.
 Clone Drone in the Danger Zone is a comedy.", and "The combat here isn't as complex.
 It's been reduced to a few moves: left and right swipes, and an overhead strike."